zzzyyyxxxmmm/basics/microservice/k8s/README.md

 But if the node itself crashes, it’s the Control Plane that must create replacements for all the pods that went down with the node.
 It doesn’t do that for pods that you create directly.
 Those pods aren’t managed by anything except by the Kubelet, but because the Kubelet runs on the node itself, it can’t do anything if the node fails.
 To make sure your app is restarted on another node, you need to have the pod managed by a ReplicationController or similar mechanism, which we’ll discuss in the rest of this chapter.

+Be sure to check only the internals of the app and nothing influenced by an external factor.
+For example, a frontend web server’s liveness probe shouldn’t return a failure when the server can’t connect to the backend database.
+If the underlying cause is in the database itself, restarting the web server container will not fix the problem.
+Because the liveness probe will fail again, you’ll end up with the container restarting repeatedly until the database becomes accessible again.

 ## Introducing ReplicationControllers
 A ReplicationController is a Kubernetes resource that ensures its pods are always kept running.
 If the pod disappears for any reason, such as in the event of a node disappearing from the cluster or because the pod was evicted from the node, the ReplicationController notices the missing pod and creates a replacement pod.